yafox3/yafox3/README.md

 ### I'm a Frontend Developer

 My name is Ruslan.
-I am partial to coding neatly and efficiently and am constantly looking to improve my skills.
-I also have a good understanding of the UI/UX process and the ability to visualize design into code.
-I am a team player with excellent communication skills, willing to work in a dynamic and collaborative environment.
-I am inspired by creating unique and intuitive user interfaces that deliver great user experiences.
+I love to create ❤️

 ### Languages and tools
 <div>